nolanschan/nolanschan.github.io/about/index.markdown

 title: About
 ---

 Hello!
 I'm Nolan.
-I'll be graduating with a BSEE (Controls emphasis) from California State University Long Beach in May, 2022.
+I just graduated with a BSEE (Controls emphasis) from California State University Long Beach in May, 2022.
 This is a collection of my class and personal projects.

 Skills:
 -  Programming Languages: MATLAB, C++, LabVIEW, VHDL, Assembly